naimo84/node-red-contrib-ical-events/README.md

     -   Match (only events that match the Filter expression are processed)
     -   No Match (only events that don't match the Filter expression are processed)

+-   "Filter property": possible values:
+        -     summary
+        -     description
+        -     attendee
+        -     category
+        -     start date
+        -     end date

+    if filterProperty is set to "start date" or "end date", additonally a filter operator is shown:
+    filter format for dates is **YYYY-MM-DD_hh:mm:sss**

+    "Filter operator": possible values:
+    -   between
+    -   before
+    -   after
--   "Filter": events are filterd against this regular expression
+-   "Filter": filter property of the events from above is filtered against this regular expression
 -   "Name": Displayname
 -   "Preview": Only Events within now and this **future** value are checked.
 -   "Past view": Only Events within now and this **past** value are checked.

 ### INPUT

+The configuration of the nodes baove can be overwritten with the following input message properties:

 msg.url
 msg.language